rogerchenfz/rogerchenfz.github.io/README.md

 - Receiving the competition judges at airport, leading them to the hotel, competition venue and dining hall.

 October 2017 and 2019 &emsp; Campus Service Station
-- Hospitality service, campus service station with 19 hours, helping the visitors with answering their questions.
+- Hospitality service, campus service station with 19 hours, helping the visitors and students with answering their questions.

 ## Awards and Honors
 - Outstanding Student Cadre of Xiamen University in 2018